 The history of micro-welding goes back more than one hundred years people learn a little about it in welding school.
 Ford company first tried the micro-welding technique.
 They used it to weld the metals within the vacuum tube with a high melting point.
 They had to resort to this technique, as standard soldering would not have survived high melt points.

 Micro welding innovation became inevitable because of the welding needs of nonferrous metals like nickel, tungsten, and molybdenum.
-Hence the modernization came through, and emission-type welding replaced old resistance welding.
+Hence modernization came through, and emission-type welding replaced old resistance welding.

 Micro welding requires special equipment and machines due to the nature of its operation.
-The process has now even reached a stage of automation in different industrial setups.
+The process has even reached a stage of automation in different industrial setups.

 A high-temperature plasma creates an arc between a tungsten electrode and a workpiece.
 In simple terms, heat generation through the formation of an arc performs the welding.
 This causes similar or different materials to melt and fuse.
-The material used for micro TIG welding includes pure tungsten, and other materials contain tungsten like thorium, cerium, lanthanum, yttrium.
+The material used for micro TIG welding includes pure tungsten, and other materials contain tungsten like thorium, cerium, lanthanum, and yttrium.

-Microlaser welding, as the name suggests, is laser-driven.
+Micro laser welding, as the name suggests, is laser-driven.
 Laser welding is very common with automated welding units.
 Laser welding is known for precise processes and quality joints.
 Lasers help in piercing deep and provide quality fusion.
 The laser process does not produce any gas and hence avoids surrounding contamination.

 Flash welding is known for producing clean joints using high pressure.
 It does not use any filler metals.
 Flash micro welding is a type of resistance welding.
-In the process of welding, the ends of the product involve pressing together so that current and preheat generate a specific temperature.
+In the welding process, the ends of the product involve pressing together so that current and preheat generate a specific temperature.
 When the heating is appropriate, the parts are pressed against each other firmly and slowly, causing the melt and fusion.
 This can get difficult if an individual doesn’t take proper training from a welding trade school.